jmuehlig/perf-cpp/docs/recording-parallel.md

     std::cout << name << " = " << value << std::endl;
 }

-/// Result for a specific core (returns std::optional). const auto core_result = multi_cpu_counter.result_of_core(12U);
+/// Result for a specific core; std::nullopt if the core is not monitored. const auto core_result = multi_cpu_counter.result_of_core(12U);

 /// Release resources explicitly, or let the destructor handle it.